Skip to main content Skip to accessibility

 Anonymous feedback

-We accept anonymous feedback and will carry out an investigation of the issues raised where there is enough information provided, to inform organisational learning and continuous improvement.
+We accept anonymous feedback.
+While we are not able to provide a direct response, we will carry out an investigation of the issues raised if there is sufficient information provided.
+This helps us to learn and improve continuously.

 Accessibility